 DAY 1 - ONLY FOUR THINGS FROM AN ESTATE PERSPECTIVE:

 As soon as the person dies, any Power of Attorney that you might be using to help pay bills with the person's bank account expires.
 It's no longer valid.
-Fortunately for those of you who followed these guidelines and are co-owner of the bank account ... you can still use the account just fine.
-But if all you've got is a Power of Attorney ... you can't use that bank account any more.
+If you were in a single-heir situation and you co-owned at least one bank account JTWROS, then that account is now yours and you can still write checks out of it.
+But if all you had was Power of Attorney ... you can't use that bank account any more.